weida0216/Pizza-Sales-Analysis/README.md

   3. Hours of the day data

 ### Monthly data
-To investigate if there are any trends of seasonality of use the below query to group the number of orders by the month of the year:
+To investigate if there are any trends of seasonality the below query was used:

 ```
 SELECT COUNT(OrderID) as num_orders, MONTH(date) AS month